Skip to main content

 2. Share a compelling reason for why you want to promote this sponsor

-What makes your show and audience a great fit for this sponsor?
-What kind of content will you create for the campaign in order to help the sponsor achieve their goals?
-Why do you think this opportunity is a great fit?
-The more details that you can provide, the better.
+• What kind of content will you create for the campaign to help the sponsor achieve their goals?

 3. Share Info and Screenshots of your show's downloads, listening data, and demographic information